zack-bitcoin/amoveo-docs/design/land_registry.md

   - a point inside of the region being purchased. (unsigned)

 * split
-  -as a land owner, you can split a field into 2 new fields, and put different prices on the different parts.
+  -as a land owner, you can split a parcel into 2 new parcels, and put different prices on the different parts.
 The cost of a land-split is higher if your land is deeper in the land tree, so that we can incentivize keeping the tree balanced.
   - location inside of your land
   - great circle used to divide the land
   - prices for the 2 new titles.

 * join
-  -if you own fields that are side by side in the binary tree, you can combine them into a single field.
+  -if you own parcels that are side by side in the binary tree, you can combine them into a single parcel.
 This is the reverse of 'split'. you receive a reward that is proportional to the cost of a split at this depth.
-  - a location inside one of the fields.
+  - a location inside one of the parcels.
   - price of the new title.

 * link
-  -if you own fields that are physically adjacent, and you don't want to sell one without selling both, then they can be linked.
+  -if you own parcels that are physically adjacent, and you don't want to sell one without selling both, then they can be linked.
 The new price is the sum of the old prices.
 The new balance is the sum of the old balances.
-This is also used to change which of your linked fields is the parent.
+This is also used to change which of your linked parcels is the parent.
-  - a point in the parent field.
+  - a point in the parent parcel.
-  - a list of points in child fields that you want to link.
+  - a list of points in child parcels that you want to link.

 * unlink
   -the reverse of link. the resulting shapes need to be self-connected.
-  - a point in the parent field.
+  - a point in the parent parcel.
   - a point in each child that is getting unlinked.
   - price of the new title.
   - balance of the new title.

 * organize
-  -Each field can be identified by the lines that surround it.
+  -Each parcel can be identified by the lines that surround it.
 So, the blockchain can verify that a reorganized binary tree results in everyone owning the same land.
 The resulting binary tree needs to be more balanced and less deep.
-It is not permitted to make very fields that don't have any internal points.
+It is not permitted to make very parcels that don't have any internal points.
-  -Linked fields can be combined.
+  -Linked parcels can be combined.
-  -individual fields can be split in two, the two new fields are linked.
+  -individual parcels can be split in two, the two new parcels are linked.
   - binary data encoding the new structure for part of the tree.
+  - how much money the creator of the tx gets paid as a reward for organizing.

 ((1, 2), (3, 4)), 4 leafs. adding the depths of each leaf makes 8.
 (1, (2, (3, 4))), 4 leafs. adding the depths of each leaf makes 9.
 The sum of depths is lower in the first example, so the first example is more organized.

-If an account has a title before a reorganization, and after the reorganization the fields in the title all had different borders, how can the blockchain be sure that the new title is identical?
+If an account has a title before a reorganization, and after the reorganization the parcels in the title all had different borders, how can the blockchain be sure that the new title is identical?
-Convert the fields into cycles of points, if you walk around them clockwise.
+Convert the parcels into cycles of points, if you walk around them clockwise.
-If two cycles share a pair of points in reverse order, then they can be combine into one long cycle. this is the same as putting two bordering fields together into one big one.
+If two cycles share a pair of points in reverse order, then they can be combine into one long cycle. this is the same as putting two bordering parcels together into one big one.
 If the title is identical, then the cycle of points will end up being identical.

 If every owner's cycles are the same before and afer the update, then the update preserved everyone's titles.

 One way this could fail is if after doing an organization, land owners are all incentivized to make transactions to optimize their tax strategy.
-That is why we need to compute the tax individually for each field.
-So that owners can't change their tax rate by switching which field is the parent.
+That is why we need to compute the tax individually for each parcel.
+So that owners can't change their tax rate by switching which parcel is the parent.

-The organizer should choose which field to be the parent based on which field in the title is biggest.
+The organizer should choose which parcel to be the parent based on which parcel in the title is biggest.

 Off-chain data and flash loans.
 ================